• Skip to primary navigation

 Carrot Halwa - Gajar Ka Halwa Recipe

 Carrot halwa is one of the popular recipe around the world.
-It is one of the most searched indian sweets on the internet.
+It is one of the most searched Indian sweets on the internet.
 I am sure every one loves a good bowl of warm carrot halwa.
 Recently carrot halwa with vanilla ice cream has become a very popular dessert in every restaurants which is one of my favourite apart from jamun with ice cream.

 Delicious halwa made using carrots simmered in milk and cooked in sugar.
 Carrot halwa with condensed milk is a very popular sweet all over india.

 Gajar means carrot.
 Gajar ka halwa is a combination of nuts, milk, sugar, khoya and ghee with grated carrot.
 Halwa made using carrots cooked in ghee and simmered in milk and cooked till halwa consistency.
 Indian carrot pudding made with freshly grated carrots.
-Halwa taste amazing with a scoop of ice cream.
-Carrot halwa recipe is a popular dessert all over india.
-This particular halwa is made using carrots, sweetened condensed milk which adds more richness to the halwa.
-You can make carrot halwa with sugar and skip the condensed milk too.
+Halwa taste amazing with a scoop of vanilla ice cream.

-Carrot Halwa Recipe Video
+Watch Carrot Halwa Recipe Video

-Carrot Halwa Recipe & Ingredients
+Carrot Halwa Ingredients

 The main ingredients for halwa are